 Letter Sound Activities

-- Go on a hunt for toys that start with the letters and then got to punch through for a prize in our letter sound punch game.
+- Go on a hunt for toys that start with the letters and then got to punch through for a prize in our letter sound punch alphabet game.

 - An active way for the kids to learn their letters is simply with a ball and shouting out words that start with a letter!
-The Pleasantest Thing gives us many variations of this game in her guest post!
+The Pleasantest Thing gives us many variations of this alphabet game in her guest post!

-- Take learning outside with an sidewalk letter sound scavenger hunt like I Am Momma – Hear Me Roar.
+- Take learning outside with a sidewalk letter sound scavenger hunt like I Am Momma – Hear Me Roar.

 - Another version of this would be to spray the letter that makes the sound from Train Up a Child.

 - Indoors, set out some paper and letters on them and have the kids find as many toys as they can that start with each letter.
 (A Thoughtful Place)